How To Make A Layered Shamrock Mandala With Print Then Cut Background

 Next, we’ll print the Happy St. Patrick’s Day background layer.
 Click “Send To Printer”.

-Select your printer if it didn’t come up in the print setup box, then click Print.
+Select your printer if it didn’t appear in the print setup box, then click Print.
 Note: since we’ve flattened the design, you can leave the “Add Bleed” button on.
-It will not have an affect for this design.
+It will not affect this design.

 Once your background has printed, the next step is to select your base material.
 I printed the background in my photos on 65lb. cardstock.
 I’ve found with my Maker, I can cut 65lb. cardstock perfectly with the Light Cardstock setting.
 Machines can vary, so be sure to test cut your material to find a setting the works for your machine and blade.